 Nosara also lies a mile away from a Blue Zone, an area that has a high concentration of people aged 100 years or older.
 The town has also gained a reputation as a wellness hub, with numerous yoga studios and retreats, as well as vegan restaurants all around town.

-Whatever you are looking for, Nosara offers a bit of everything for every kind of traveler.
+Whatever you are looking for, Nosara offers a bit of everything for every kind of traveler, making it one of the best places to visit in Costa Rica.

 Location and getting to Nosara, Costa Rica